Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Introduction

-Our paper is also related to the literature on model misspecification and robust control (see \citet{CVHMM} for an overview).
-In that literature, performance under alternative models is weighted by a distance measure between each model and the conjectured one.
-In contrast, our designer treats all models within the admissible set symmetrically when computing the short list of mechanisms for which the payoff guarantee is the highest, but then uses the conjectured model to select from the short list.
-In this respect, our approach also differs from \citet{MP17} who consider model misspecification in a monopolistic screening setting in which non-local incentive constraints bind and show that small misspecification can lead to large losses.
+Our paper is also related to the literature on model misspecification and robust control (see \citet{CVHMM} for an excellent overview).
+In that literature, alternative models are weighted by their distance from the conjectured one.\footnote{See also \citet{BK26} for an alternative approach to robustness where payoff guarantees are required to be continuous with respect to the set of admissible models.} In contrast, our designer treats all admissible models symmetrically when computing the payoff guarantee, but then uses the conjectured model to select among the worst-case optimal ones.
+In this respect, our approach also differs from \citet{MP17}, who study misspecification in monopolistic screening and show that small errors can generate large losses.

-Finally, in settings with downstream markets, our analysis connects---conceptually---with \citet{VSP25}, who study the use of markets as instruments for implementing desired allocations.
-See also \citet{W74} for an early analysis of price vs quantity regulation in a setting without private information where the regulator does not seek robustness.
+Finally, in environments with downstream markets, our analysis connects to \citet{VSP25}, who study markets as instruments for implementation. \citet{Kang26} compares the worst-case performance of price versus quantity regulation when the correlation between willingness to pay and marginal externalities is unknown.
+By contrast, our comparison hinges on the equivalence of price and quantity regulation under worst-case optimality and their divergence under the designer’s conjectured model.
+See also \citet{W74} for the classic analysis of price versus quantity regulation without private information or robustness concerns.

-None of the existing studies generate the predictions about the structure of robustly optimal mechanisms and the comparison of price and quantity regulation that emerge from our analysis.